awsdocs/amazon-redshift-developer-guide/doc_source/c_serial_isolation.md

 ```

 To address a serializable isolation error, you can try the following methods:
++ Retry the aborted transaction\.

+   Amazon Redshift detected that a concurrent workload is not serializable\.
+It suggests gaps in the application logic, which can usually be worked around by retrying the transaction that encountered the error\.
+If the issue persists, try one of the other methods\.
 + Move any operations that don't have to be in the same atomic transaction outside of the transaction\.

   This method applies when individual operations inside two transactions cross\-reference each other in a way that can affect the outcome of the other transaction\.
 For example, the following two sessions each start a transaction\.